Kierkegaard, Religion, and Culture Unit

 In 2026, we call for papers that build upon and expand the extensive religious and philosophical scholarship on Kierkegaard available globally across disciplines and formations.
 We are particularly interested in papers for sessions that address Kierkegaard and Feminist, Womanist, and Queer Christologies, and Kierkegaard and Biblical Hermeneutics.
 In addition to these themed panels, we also seek papers on a diversity of topics related to Kierkegaard including Kierkegaard and Trauma and Kierkegaard and Democracy.

-Kierkegaard and Feminist, Womanist, and Queer Christologies
+Kierkegaard as Resource for Feminist, Womanist, and Queer Constructive Theologies

 Kierkegaard and Biblical Hermeneutics